Skincare Smackdown: SK-II Facial Treatment Essence vs. Missha First Treatment Essence

-A couple of years ago, I was commiserating with my lifelong friend, Erin, over the high price tag on SK-II’s Facial Treatment Essence.
+A couple of years ago, I was commiserating with a lifelong friend over the high price tag on SK-II’s Facial Treatment Essence.
 We had just learned about this expensive, yeast-powered, anti-aging liquid, even though it’s been in existence since SK-II introduced it in Japan way back in 1980.
 The story SK-II tells is that scientists at a sake brewery in Japan noticed that the elderly workers still had extraordinarily soft and youthful-looking hands despite their wrinkled faces.
 They concluded that it must be because of the constant contact their hands had with the sake fermentation process.
 They did some research and were able to isolate the “miracle” ingredient, named “Pitera” by SK-II.
 Pitera is the primary ingredient featured in SK-II Facial Treatment Essence, which is said to contain 90% of the ingredient.
-A 150mL bottle of SK-II Essence will cost you a whopping $155, which is why Erin and I were so put out.
+A 150mL bottle of SK-II Essence will cost you a whopping $155, which is why my friend and I were so put out.

 I decided I would try to find a suitable dupe for the SK-II essence.
 This is how I discovered Missha’s First Treatment Essence, a similar product that sells for $53 for a 150 mL bottle, about a third of the cost of the SK-II version.
 The active yeast ferment ingredient in the Missha version isn’t Pitera (SK-II has the patent and exclusive rights to that one).
 Instead, the Missha essence uses “Fissione,” a beer brewing byproduct from the Saccharomyces family, the same family Pitera belongs to.